Lindbergh kidnapping: Discovery of the body

 On May 12, a delivery truck driver named Orville Wilson and his assistant William Allen pulled to the side of a road about 4.5 mi south of the Lindbergh home near the hamlet of Mount Rose in neighboring Hopewell Township.
+Charles Lindbergh had lived in Mount Rose while his home was being constructed.
 When Allen went into a grove of trees to urinate, he discovered the decomposed body of a toddler.
 The skull was badly fractured and the body had been scavenged by animals; there were indications of an attempt at a hasty burial.
 Gow identified the baby as the missing infant from the overlapping toes of the right foot and a shirt that she had made.
 It appeared the child had been killed by a blow to the head.
 Lindbergh insisted on cremation.

 In June 1932, officials began to suspect that the crime had been perpetrated by someone the Lindberghs knew.
 Suspicion fell upon Violet Sharpe, a British household servant at the Morrow home who had given contradictory information regarding her whereabouts on the night of the kidnapping.
 It was reported that she appeared nervous and suspicious when questioned.
 She died by suicide on June 10, 1932, by ingesting a silver polish that contained cyanide just before being questioned for the fourth time.
 Her alibi was later confirmed, and police were criticized for heavy-handedness.

 Condon was also questioned by police and his home searched, but nothing incriminating was found.
 Charles Lindbergh stood by Condon during this time.

 John Condon's unofficial investigation

 After the discovery of the body, Condon remained unofficially involved in the case.
 To the public, he had become a suspect and in some circles was vilified.
 For the next two years, he visited police departments and pledged to find "Cemetery John".

 Condon's actions regarding the case were increasingly flamboyant.
 On one occasion, while riding a city bus, Condon claimed that he saw a suspect on the street and, announcing his secret identity, ordered the bus to stop.
 The startled driver complied and Condon darted from the bus, although his target eluded him.
-Condon's actions were also criticized as exploitive when he agreed to appear in a vaudeville act regarding the kidnapping.
+Condon's actions were also criticized as exploitative when he agreed to appear in a vaudeville act regarding the kidnapping.
 Liberty magazine published a serialized account of Condon's involvement in the Lindbergh kidnapping under the title "Jafsie Tells All".